Hive-of-Minds/Hivemind/README.md

 # Hivemind
-A cool bot made by a cool person, oh and also the other 3hehe
+A cool bot made by a cool person, oh and also the other 3 hehe